qiuxintao101/cobra/docs/tutorials.rst

   When the data set is downloaded, we can proceed to set up for the run.
 Usually for running CoBRA on a new experiment, the two config files ``config.yaml`` and ``metasheet.csv`` would need to be set up acccordingly.
 In this tutorial, they have been filled already.

   .. note::  In ``config.yaml``, the parameter `motif` has been set as `true` to perform motif enrichement and clustering analysis.
-The DEseq normalize method parameter `nor_method` was set as `depth` to opt for normlization by the sequence depth of each sample.
+The DEseq normalize method parameter `norm_method` was set as `depth` to opt for normlization by the sequence depth of each sample.

   To check if the setup is correct, begin a dry run via the following command: